lastmile-ai/mcp-agent/examples/tracing/langfuse/README.md

 echo -n "pk-your-public-key:sk-your-secret-key" | base64
 ```

-In `mcp_agent.secrets.yaml` set the OTLP with Authorization header (merged automatically with the typed exporter):
+In `mcp_agent.secrets.yaml` set the OTLP exporter with the Authorization header (this fully defines the exporter for Langfuse):

 ```yaml
 otel: